interlynk-io/sbomgr/README.md

 # Search flags

 ## Packages
-This section explains the flags relevant o the packages search feature.
+This section explains the flags relevant to the packages search feature.
 The packages search takes only a single argument, either a file or a directory.
 There are man flags which can be specified to control its behaviour.

 #### *Match Criteria*